Mr Em Phat

 A new start for green businesses

 Participants are taught how each business affects the environment and how to prevent damaging natural resources.
-Participants are also supported to develop business plans and analyse each business's strengths, opportunities and threats, while building marketing strategies, and managing costs and income.
+Participants are also supported to develop business plans and analyse each business's strengths, opportunities, and threats while building marketing strategies and managing costs and income.

 “I decided not to sell eels to the market yet, but I am using them for hatching fingerlings.
 I now have around 345 eels in my two tank ponds, which I can use to produce more than 5000 eel fingerlings.
 I plan to expand my farm by installing tank ponds with money gained from selling my eel fingerlings."